 Healthy eating, exercise and lifestyle for pregnant teenagers

-The health professionals involved in your daughter’s antenatal care will talk to her about choosing healthy food, keeping active, managing stress, quitting smoking and alcohol, and stopping any other risky activities.
+The health professionals involved in your daughter’s antenatal care will talk with her about choosing healthy food, keeping active, managing stress, quitting smoking and alcohol, and stopping any other risky activities.

 It might be tempting to tell your daughter what to do or what not to do – after all, you want to help her stay well.
 But a good way to support her is by letting her know that you think she can make her own good decisions about her health and her baby’s health too.